-In 2013 we offer two residential study weeks, one on Baroque, one on Renaissance music.
+In 2014 we offer two residential study weeks, one in Baroque, one in Renaissance music.
 Both courses are for experienced instrumentalists and singers, working together and separately in chamber groups and large ensembles.
-The courses are directed by highly acclaimed and experienced specialist musicians, universally respected and admired as both teachers and performers.
+Our tutors are highly acclaimed and experienced specialist musicians, universally respected and admired as teachers and performers.